 SecureWorks will defend, indemnify and hold harmless Customer from any third-party claim or action that the Products, Services or any Customer Reports (excluding third party products) prepared or produced by SecureWorks and delivered pursuant to this MSA infringe or misappropriate any third party’s patent, copyright, trade secret, or other intellectual property rights enforceable in the country(ies) in which the Products, Services or any Customer Reports are performed or prepared for Customer by SecureWorks (“Indemnified Claims”).
 If a claim of infringement or misappropriation under this Section 10 occurs, or if SecureWorks determines that a claim is likely to occur, SecureWorks will, at its option: (A) obtain a right for Customer to continue using such Product, Service or Customer Reports; (B) modify such Product, Service or Customer Report to make it non-infringing; (C) replace such Product, Service or Customer Report with a non-infringing equivalent; or (D) refund any pre-paid fees for the allegedly infringing Product, Services or Customer Report that have not been performed.
 Notwithstanding the foregoing, SecureWorks has no obligation under this Section 10 for any claim resulting or arising from (A) modifications of the Products, Services or Customer Reports that were not performed by or on behalf of SecureWorks; or (B) the combination, operation or use of the Product, Service or Customer Reports in connection with a third-party product or service (the combination of which causes the infringement).

-Customer will defend, indemnify and hold SecureWorks harmless from, any third-party claim or action ; (i) alleging that the Customer Data infringes an Australian or United States copyright or misappropriates any trade secrets enforceable under the laws of Australia or of the United States or was improperly provided to SecureWorks in violation of Customer’s privacy policies or applicable laws (or regulations promulgated under them), (ii) alleging that the Customer is using the Products, Services and/or Customer Reports in a manner prohibited under this MSA, or (iii) relating to tax liabilities that are the Customer’s responsibility pursuant to Section 2.5, or (iv) relating to a third party’s reliance on a Customer Report, any information therein or any other results or output of the Services.
+Customer will defend, indemnify and hold SecureWorks harmless from, any third-party claim or action: (i) alleging that the Customer Data infringes an Australian or United States copyright or misappropriates any trade secrets enforceable under the laws of Australia or of the United States or was improperly provided to SecureWorks in violation of Customer’s privacy policies or applicable laws (or regulations promulgated under them), (ii) alleging that the Customer is using the Products, Services and/or Customer Reports in a manner prohibited under this MSA, (iii) relating to tax liabilities that are the Customer’s responsibility pursuant to Section 2.5, or (iv) relating to a third party’s reliance on a Customer Report, any information therein or any other results or output of the Services.
 In addition and without prejudice to the foregoing, Customer shall indemnify the Secureworks Indemnified Parties from and against all Claims by Customer Affiliates (other than Customer Affiliate(s) who have signed a Service Order and/or Statement of Work with Secureworks or a SecureWorks Local Entity).

 The provisions of Section 10 state the sole and exclusive obligations of either party for intellectual property rights infringement or misappropriation.